 5. Successful completion of a culminating experience (i.e., comprehensive exam or thesis).

 6. All University regulations governing the master's degree apply to the Educational Specialist in School Psychology degree.

-7. Students are annually evaluated for specific professional competencies.
-If a student is found insufficient on one or more of the competencies, the student may be required to complete additional course work, practica, fieldwork, and/or other activities before being approved for the PPS internship or full credential or the EdS degree.
+7. Candidates are annually evaluated for specific professional competencies.
+If a candidate is found insufficient on one or more of the competencies, the candidate may be required to complete additional course work, practica, fieldwork, and/or other activities before being approved for the PPS intern or full credential or the Ed.S.
+Degree.